MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptexportpkcs8ex.md

 <p class="CCE_Message">[The <b>CryptExportPKCS8Ex</b> function is no longer available for use as of Windows Server 2008 and Windows Vista.
 Instead, use the <a href="https://msdn.microsoft.com/e8bd54b1-946f-4c65-8a86-96f0dbec07ff">PFXExportCertStoreEx</a> function.]

-The <b>CryptExportPKCS8Ex</b> function exports the <a href="https://msdn.microsoft.com/2fe6cfd3-8a2e-4dbe-9fb8-332633daa97a">private key</a> in PKCS #8 format.
-		This function has no associated import library.
+The <b>CryptExportPKCS8Ex</b> function exports the <a href="https://msdn.microsoft.com/2fe6cfd3-8a2e-4dbe-9fb8-332633daa97a">private key</a> in PKCS #8 format.This function has no associated import library.
 You must use the <a href="https://msdn.microsoft.com/d936b4dd-058c-48e1-834b-b47ef6d8ef65">LoadLibrary</a> and <a href="https://msdn.microsoft.com/a0d7fc09-f888-4f46-a571-d3719a627597">GetProcAddress</a> functions to dynamically link to Crypt32.dll.

 ## -parameters